For course descriptions not found in the UC San Diego General Catalog, 2011–12, please contact the department for more information.

 CENG 215.
 Nanosystems Integration (4) Discussion of scaling issues and how to carry out the effective hierarchical assembly of diverse molecular and nanoscale components into higher order structures which retain the desired electronic/photonic, structural, mechanical or catalytic properties at the microscale and macroscale levels.
 Novel ways to combine the best aspects of both top-down and bottom-up processes to create a totally unique paradigm change for the integration of heterogeneous molecules and nanocomponents into higher order structures.
 Prerequisites: None.

 CENG 221B.
-Mass Transfer (4) (Cross-listed with MAE 221B.)
-Fundamentals of diffusive and convective mass transfer and mass transfer with chemical reaction.
+Mass Transfer (4) Fundamentals of diffusive and convective mass transfer and mass transfer with chemical reaction.
 Development of mass conservation equations.
 Analytical and numerical solutions to mass transport problems.
 Specific topics and applications will vary.
-Prerequisites: MAE 101A-B-C or CENG 101A-B-C or consent of instructor.
+Students may not receive credit for CENG 221B and MAE 221B.

 CENG 230.
 Synchotron Characterization of Nano-Materials (4) Advanced topics in characterizing nano-materials using synchrotron x-ray sources.
 Introduction to synchrotron sources, x-ray interaction with matter, spectroscopic determination of electronic properties of nano-magnetic, structural determination using scattering techniques and x-ray imaging techniques.
 Prerequisites: None